Competition between Airbus and Boeing: Orders and deliveries

 It took Boeing 42 years and 1 month to deliver its 10,000th 7series aircraft (October 1958 – November 2000), and 42 years and 5 months for Airbus to achieve the same milestone (May 1974 – October 2016).
 Boeing deliveries considerably exceeded that of Airbus throughout the 1980s.
 In the 1990s, this lead narrowed significantly but Boeing remained ahead of Airbus.
 In the 2000s, Airbus assumed the lead in narrow-body aircraft.
 By 2010, little difference remained between Airbus and Boeing in both the wide-body or narrow-body categories or the range on offer.

+Except for the years 2012 and 2018, Airbus orders have significantly outpaced Boeing's, to the extent that the European rival will soon surpass all commercial Boeing orders from the inception of the company, despite having a much shorter history.
 By July 2021, Airbus had a 62% share of the airliner backlog compared to 38% for Boeing.
+This roughly 60/40 split of the existing backlog, is still the case when analysing the latest Orders & Deliveries statistics from the companies (valid per Nov 2024).

 Orders and deliveries by year

-The significant orders in a year were +1503 Airbus aircraft in 2013 and respectively −1026 Boeing aircraft in 2020, while the significant deliveries in a year were 863 Airbus aircraft in 2019 and 4 aircraft in 1974 respectively.
+The significant orders in a year were +2,094 Airbus aircraft in 2023 and respectively −1026 Boeing aircraft in 2020, while the significant deliveries in a year were 863 Airbus aircraft in 2019 and 4 aircraft in 1974 respectively.

 The former McDonnell Douglas MD-80, the MD-90 and the MD-11 are included in Boeing deliveries since MD's August 1997 merger with Boeing.

+As of January 2024, the manufactures plan to increase the production of their models: